Kubernetes 101: Part 2

 When kubernetes is configured, a internal private network gets created.

-Now, talking about two different nodes (they have their IP)
+Now, talking about two different nodes (they have their IP), check this image

 Assuming each has their own private network and a pod associated with it